On certain partition bijections related to Euler's partition problem: Combinatorial proofs of Theorems 3 and a generalization.

-It should be clear in general that any of the general family of bijections for \cref{thm:new1} stated above will not work for proving \cref{thm:conj3}.
+Note that any of the general family of bijections for \cref{thm:new1} where $p\geq 2$ stated above are not useful for proving \cref{thm:conj3} where $p=1$, since in the latter case any $1\times 1$ block consists of a single element and thus permutations within such a block is trivial.
 Also, instead of considering powers of $2$, we could easily deal with the powers of any arbitrary integer $d$ and the statements of the above theorems are suitably modified.
-This analogous generalization for \cref{thm:conj3} was carried out in Fu and Tang's paper \cite{Fu}, and the similar generalization of \cref{thm:new1} can easily be formulated, but we leave it for the interested reader.
+This analogous generalization for \cref{thm:conj3} was carried out in Fu and Tang's paper \cite{Fu}, and the similar generalization of \cref{thm:new1} is also immediate.